pfeinsper/21b-indago-rfid-conformance-tester/docs-src/IP_core_interface.md

 ### Offset 3 - REG_Status (R)

-In contrast to the <guide>REG_Settings</guide>, the <guide>REG_Status</guide> is a read only register from the processor.
+In contrast to the `REG_Settings`, the `REG_Status` is a read only register from the processor.
 It carries errors and others status flags explained bellow.

 |   31   |       30      |       29       |        28       |            27           |              26              |           25           |          24         |
 |:------:|:-------------:|:--------------:|:---------------:|:-----------------------:|:----------------------------:|:----------------------:|:-------------------:|